dburian/notes/efficientspeech.md

 phoneme features.
 Then the phoneme features are turned into mel frame features by repeating them according to the predicted phonemes' durations.

-### Mel spectogram predictor
+### Mel spectrogram predictor

-To predict the final spectogram combination of depth-wise separable convolutions, linear layers, tanh activations and layer norms are used.
+To predict the final spectrogram combination of depth-wise separable

+convolutions, linear layers, tanh activations and layer norms are used.